 “This is ideal “book bait” for newly established readers itching to practise their skills.”

-- Notable Book 1999: Children’s Book Council of Australia (CBCA) Book of the Year for Award Junior Readers
+Notable Book 1999: The Children's Book Council (CBCA) Book of the Year for Younger Readers.